-Whether you’re a master trip planner who books everything in advance of a last-minute adventurer, sometimes things happen and a trip has to be postponed or canceled altogether.
-When that happens, airlines like to tack on fees upwards of $200, which can sometimes cost more than the ticket itself.
+Whether you’re a master trip planner who books everything in advance of a last-minute adventurer, sometimes things happen, and a trip has to be postponed or canceled altogether.
+When that happens, airlines like to tack on change and cancellation fees upwards of $200, which can sometimes cost more than the ticket itself.

-Luckily, there are many ways you can avoid airline change and cancellation fees.
+Luckily, there are many ways to avoid airline change and cancellation fees.
 Below are a few steps you can take to get out of paying these fees:

 1. Cancel Within 24 Hours

 Every major airline has a 24-hour free cancellation policy.
 Book your ticket and you won’t have to pay any fees when you cancel up to 24 hours later.
 A few airlines have restrictions depending on your departure date.

 American Airlines’ 24-hour cancellation policy requires flights to be booked at least 2 days prior to departure.
 JetBlue and Spirit Airlines’ policy only applies when travel is booked at least 7 days before departure.

 2. Book a Refundable Ticket

 Refundable tickets cost more, but it might be worthwhile if you want absolute peace of mind.
 With some airlines, refundable tickets come with other benefits, like higher mileage earnings and extra baggage allowance.
 All of these are worth factoring into your decision to book a refundable fare.
 For example, JetBlue’s Blue Flex fares allow free changes – all you have to pay is a fare difference if there is one.

 3. Book with an Airline That Allows Free Changes